Poisoning rhino horns

 Frighteningly, the poisoning of horns may actually drive up the price of ‘pure’ rhino horns, which could intensify rhino poaching.
 Those buying rhino horn are incredibly wealthy and will buy their horns through ‘trusted’ networks.
 If the poisoned rhino horn rumour circulates as intended, then buyers may be willing to pay a premium to the criminals who guarantee they can source un-poisoned rhinos horns.
 This could then drive the overall price of rhino horn even higher.

-With so many game parks and reserves considering whether to poison their horns, South African experts have undertaken a research study, titled ‘’Are chemical horn infusions a poaching deterrent or an unnecessary deception?", based on the examination of a treated white-rhino horn, as well as available literature and expert opinion.
+With so many game parks and reserves considering whether to poison their horns, South African experts undertook a research study, titled ‘’Are chemical horn infusions a poaching deterrent or an unnecessary deception?", based on the examination of a treated white rhino horn, as well as available literature and expert opinion.
 The paper was co-written by four of South Africa’s leading wildlife scientists and veterinary experts: Sam Ferreira and Danie Pienaar of SANParks Scientific Services; Dr Markus Hofmeyer of SANParks Veterinary Wildlife Services; and Dr Dave Cooper of Ezemvelo Wildlife Services.
-The paper, due to be published in the journal Pachyderm in July, examines the efficacy, risks, legal and ethical implications of poisoning rhino horn through chemical infusions.
+The paper, published in the journal Pachyderm in July 2014, examined the efficacy, risks, legal and ethical implications of poisoning rhino horn through chemical infusions.

 The paper's conclusion?
 Conservationists should not use the infusion technique when dealing with the rhino poaching threat.
 The main reason against the poisoning of rhino horns is that the toxin, which is mixed with the dye in liquid form, does not permeate or spread throughout the high-density fibre of the rhino horn.
 When studying the distribution of the coloured dye, the researchers found that the dye was only found in the drilling holes and no other part of the horn.
 This means that the poisoning is ineffective.